CiscoDevNet/NX-SDK/README.md

    - An NX-SDK csutom Application can be started from VSH only if it is installed through RPM Package.
    - For NX-SDK Python application to be started in VSH, place ```#!/isan/bin/nxpython``` in the first line of python application.
    - For NX-SDK Python application to be started in BASH, use ```/isan/bin/python``` to run the application as it sets the necessary environment needed to run python Apps in BASH.
+   - Perform all NXSDK related initializations in one thread.
+Refer to sample example custom applications for sample template and usage.

 </content>